phil-work/Documentation/SMTPeter/en/introduction-sender-domains.md

 be configured via the [dashboard](dashboard) in the sender domain module.
 This module can be found under the sender domains tab in the application.
 The interface speaks for itself: click on `Add sender domain` and follow the steps.
-Don’t worry about your click- and tracking domains or the DMARC deployment, you can always edit them later on.
+Don’t worry about your click-and-tracking domains or the DMARC deployment, you can always edit them later on.
 You can consult the article on [sender domains](./sender-domains) for more information.